|Nutrition Facts (per serving)|

-In a cocktail shaker filled with ice, pour the gin, Chartreuse, and vermouth.
+In a cocktail shaker filled with ice, pour the gin, Chartreuse, and dry vermouth.

 Strain into a chilled cocktail glass.
 Serve and enjoy.

 - Just like any liquor-only martini, you may prefer to stir this cocktail.
-Everyone has their preference, so experiment with the two methods to see which you enjoy most.
+Experiment with the two methods to see which you enjoy most.

 - Top-shelf gin is highly recommended for the Chartreuse martini.
 London dry gins are great choices, offering a classic juniper-forward profile that works very well against Chartreuse.
 Many craft gins don't follow the traditional flavor profile but would excel in this cocktail as well.

 - Make sure that your dry vermouth is not outdated.
 Once a bottle is open, it should be refrigerated and has a shelf life of just two to three months.
 If your vermouth doesn't fit that criterion, it's time to replace it.

-- You can make the Chartreuse martini "dirty" by adding a little olive juice if you like.
-If you want to be a little more subtle, give it the essence of olives by garnishing with three olives instead.
+- Make the Chartreuse martini "dirty" by adding a little olive juice.
+For a more subtle twist, give it the essence of olives by adding a few olives as a garnish.